-Make sure the mechanical installation meets the system's requirements of distance, planarity, and parallelism between the sensor and the scale indicated in Figure 2 all along the whole measuring length.
+Make sure the mechanical installation meets the system's requirements of distance, planarity and parallelism between the sensor and the scale indicated in Figure 2 all along the whole measuring length.

-The Figure 1 shows how the sensor and the scale must be installed; please note that the MTA-A154 magnetic scale can be fitted with two tracks: an absolute track on one side and a track for incremental signals on the other side (see Figure 1).
-You must always comply strictly with the mounting direction!
+The Figure 1 shows how the sensor and the scale must be installed; please note that the MTA-A153 magnetic scale can be fitted with two tracks: an absolute track on one side and an incremental track on the other side.
+Thus you must strictly comply with the mounting direction!

-MTA-A154 magnetic scale can be provided with a cover strip to protect its magnetic surface (see the order code).
+MTA-A153 magnetic scale can be provided with a cover strip to protect its magnetic surface (see the order code).

-The arrow indicates the standard counting direction (increasing count with sensor moving as indicated by the arrow in the Figure; for the BiSS version see the Counting direction parameter on page 31; the counting direction function is not available for the SSI and the Panasonic® RS-485 interfaces).
+The arrow indicates the standard counting direction (increasing count with sensor moving as indicated by the arrow in the Figure; for the BiSS version see the Counting direction parameter on page 29; the counting direction function is not available for the SSI and Panasonic® RS-485 interfaces).